 Write your full legal name as it appears on your passport, birth certificate, or identification card.
 If your name has changed, i.e., marriage or divorce, you must submit documents proving the name change.
 In Question 2 indicate prior names.

 Enter your current mailing address.
 You must be able to receive USCIS’s notices so make sure this information is correct.
 Remember: Your address determines the Lockbox to which you send the I-765 application.
 This address must be valid from the time you send the I-765 until the time you receive the EAD.
 Mail from USCIS cannot be forwarded.

-Question 4-7: Country of Citizenship or Nationality / Place of Birth / Date of Birth / Gender
+Questions 4-7: Country of Citizenship or Nationality / Place of Birth / Date of Birth / Gender

-Country of Citizenship: Fill in your citizen or nationality (usually the country where you were born or that issued you a passport).
+Country of Citizenship: Fill in your citizenship or nationality (usually the country where you were born or that issued you a passport).
 If you are a dual citizen, write the country noted on your I-94, which should match the passport you use.
 Date of Birth: Use the U.S. style – month/day/year Gender: This asks whether you are male or female.
 Check the relevant box.

 Question 8: Marital Status